Miley-Chun/Miley-Chun.github.io/projects/chinatown.md

 In this class we were required to write a 4 page essay on our chosen topics, conduct interviews, research, and prepare a 10 minute class presentation on our progress before submision.
 We were responsible for finding scholarly articles as well.
 As a class we were all given about 4 weeks to work on this project.
 We would often meet with other students during class to give and receive feedback on our materials.
 This was an assignment that we were meant to work on as individuals so we were still in charge of doing our own work while we were able to receive peer response.

 This was my first time preparing a presentation that had to be so long.
 I wasn't used to the idea of having to speak alone about my research project in front of all my peers and my professor.
 I was nervous, but when I was finally up there I realized it wasn't so bad.
 I realized that although I was still anxious up until the moment I was speaking in front of everyone, all the practice I had done before that moment really helped prepare me.
+Through this project I was able to learn the backstory of Honolulus Chinatown and gain a new perspective on a place that I hadn't thought much of before then.

 Find my Github repositry holding my essay and powerpoint presentation here: [CLICK HERE](https://github.com/Miley-Chun/Narrative-on-Honolulus-Chinatown)